 However, many people have lower nose bridges and therefore require a different shaped frame.
 Frames for such people may be called Asian fit, low bridge fit, or omni fit.

 Many frames manufacturers offer this type of fit for a large portfolio of models.
-This article explains Asian fit eyeglass frames in detail.
+Here we explain Asian-fit eyeglass frames in detail.

 Not all glasses are easily adjusted.
 Don’t try to manipulate frames made of titanium, memory plastic, or aluminum alloy.